 Air infiltration is bad because it carries heat, but it can also force your house to draw up air from the ground.
 Homes with poor insulation draw up to 40% of their air from the ground, and if the crawl space is not properly insulated or has no vapor barrier, your crawl space will absorb moisture.
-This can lead to rot, pest infestations, and mold development among other issues.
+This can lead to rot, animal infestations, and mold development among other issues.

 Stops Vapor and Moisture Transfer (Closed-Cell Insulation Only!)

 Your attic can also be affected by high moisture levels, but installing closed-cell spray foam attic insulation will safeguard it from any moisture transfer or damage.
-Similarly to your crawl space, your attic is prone to harboring pests and developing mold, so keeping moisture levels down is critical to your attic’s well-being.
+Similarly to your crawl space, your attic is prone to harboring animals and developing mold, so keeping moisture levels down is critical to your attic’s well-being.

 Increases Comfort Levels

 Damp, moist attics are often the source of foul odors and can cause cold floors and other temperature discrepancies.
 Installing spray foam attic insulation will increase comfort levels for your entire family due to the lack of bad smells, sudden temperature changes, or health risks that may result from moist attics.

 Spray foam attic insulation is designed to last indefinitely, so it produces fewer used materials or repair costs.
 Spray foam insulation is dense and will strengthen the structural integrity of your house once it’s applied to your attic walls.
 Closed-cell insulation is water-resistant as well, so you won’t have to worry about water damage in the winter months.